-The following outline a range of strategies in use in school to reinforce desirable behaviour changes in classroom organisation, seating, etc

-- using different resources - setting small and achievable targets - short periods of supervised time for personal reflection - positive rewarding systems with no comments for undesirable behavior - use of certificates for positive qualities - acclaiming good behaviour when it is seen in class - involving parents at an early stage to make an action plan together - peer mediation and peer mentoring - restorative justice approach - school counselling sessions to help students with social, mental or emotional health difficulties - social skills training - referral to CAMHS and/or educational psychology services - referral for family support and/or therapy to help the student and family better understand and manage behaviour. - 4.2.
-Our sanctions - The teacher generally deals with minor breaches of discipline in a caring, supportive and fair manner.
-A child's individual needs will always be considered carefully.
-However, if there are any times when children transgress from the acceptable boundaries in our school, they will be spoken with so that they understand the boundaries and what is expected of them. - We consider whether the behaviour under review gives cause to suspect that a child is suffering, or is likely to suffer, significant harm.
-Where this may be the case, staff will follow our safeguarding children policy and refer the conduct to the DSL for advice and support before determining any sanction.
+- 5.1.
+The following outline a range of strategies in use in school to reinforce desirable behaviour: - changes in classroom organisation, seating, etc - using different resources - setting small and achievable targets - short periods of supervised time for personal reflection - monitoring routines that acclaim good behaviour when it is seen in class - involving parents at an early stage to make an action plan together - peer mediation and peer mentoring - restorative justice approach - school counselling sessions to help students with social, mental or emotional health difficulties - social skills training - referral to CAMHS and/or educational psychology services - referral for family support and/or therapy to help the student and family better understand and manage behaviour.

+5.2.
+Consequences

+- The teacher generally deals with minor behavioural concerns in a caring, supportive and fair manner.
+A student's individual needs will always be considered carefully.
+However, if there are any times when students behave in ways that are unacceptable in our school, there are consequences such as those outlined above. - We consider whether the behaviour under review gives cause to suspect that a child is suffering, or is likely to suffer, significant harm.
+Where this may be the case, staff will follow our safeguarding children policy and refer the conduct to the DSL for advice and support before determining any consequence.
 We should also consider whether continuing disruptive behaviour might be the result of unmet educational or other needs.
-At this point, we will consider whether a multi-agency assessment is necessary.

-- Adults always make it clear that they are upset about the child's behaviour, not the child.
-They should always use private not public reprimands so that when a sanction is applied, the child can make a fresh start.
-Corporal punishment (or the threat of corporal punishment) will not be used in any circumstances and to do so is illegal. - 4.3.
-Parents will be involved at the earliest stage, if problems are persisting or recurring.
-Any sanction must be reasonable in all the circumstances and account must be taken of the student's age, any special educational needs or disability they may have, and any religious requirements affecting them.
+At this point, we will consider whether a multi-agency assessment is necessary. - Adults always make it clear that any concerns they have are in regards to the student's behaviour, not the student.
+They should always use private not public conversations so that, after a consequence has been applied successfully, the student can make a fresh start.
+Corporal punishment (or the threat of corporal punishment) will not be used in any circumstances and to do so is illegal.

+- 5.3.
+Parents will be involved at the earliest stage, if problems are persisting or recurring. - 5.4.
+Any consequence must be reasonable in all the circumstances and account must be taken of the student's age, any special educational needs or disability they may have, and any religious requirements affecting them.